tgstation/tgstation/tgui-next/README.md

 - `bin/tgui` - build the project in production mode.
 - `bin/tgui --dev` - launch a development server.
-- `bin/tgui --lint` - show and fix potential problems the with code.
+- `bin/tgui --lint` - show and fix potential problems with the code.
 - `bin/tgui --analyze` - run a bundle analyzer.
 - `bin/tgui --clean` - clean up project repo.
+- `bin/tgui [webpack options]` - build the project with custom webpack options.

 For absolute brainlets, we also got a batch file in store.
 Double click it to build the project: